White-tailed jackrabbit: Behaviour

 The white-tailed jackrabbit is nocturnal and lies up during the day in a form, a shallow depression in the ground hidden under vegetation, emerging at dusk to feed.
 The forms of this species range from 46 to 61 cm long, 20 to 30 cm wide, and up to 20 cm deep.
 Often, discernible paths lead away from the form and others among the plants at often-visited feeding sites.
 In winter snow, the forms are interconnecting, cave-like structures.
 This jackrabbit is a solitary species and feeds on grasses and other green plants, including cultivated crops.
 In southern Colorado, from summer through fall into winter, the diet varied from 70% (summer) to 4% (winter) forbs, 43% (fall) to 4% (winter) grasses and 76% (winter) to 7% (summer) scrubs.
-During the winter its diet includes buds, twigs and bark feed on off of low shrubs.
-It tends to be more selective in its feeding habits than the black-tailed jackrabbit which disadvantages it where their ranges overlap.
-It has good eyesight, excellent hearing, and sensitive whiskers and is probably able to detect olfactory clues as to whether another jackrabbit is ready to breed.
+During the winter its diet includes buds, twigs and bark from low shrubs.
+It tends to be more selective in its feeding habits than the black-tailed jackrabbit, which puts the white-tailed at a disadvantage where their ranges overlap.
+It has good eyesight, excellent hearing, and sensitive whiskers, and is probably able to detect olfactory clues as to whether another jackrabbit is ready to breed.

 The breeding season is variable and depends upon latitude and environmental factors; it extends from February to July in different parts of the range.
 Several males may compete aggressively for the attention of a female by charging at each other, leaping, and jostling.
 Ovulation by the female takes place after copulation.
 The gestation period is about 42 days and in preparation for the birth, the female prepares a fur-lined nest under dense vegetation.
 A litter consists of up to 11 young, although four or five is a more typical number.
 The leverets weigh about 100 g.
 They have their eyes open and are fully furred at birth and soon begin to move around.
 They start to forage around two weeks old and are weaned at four weeks.
 They are sexually mature around seven months old, but do not breed until the year after their birth.